 Our walks are held every sunday at different locations.

-Below are some pics from Sundays walk 25th January, at WEST WOOD,
+Below are some pics from Sundays walk 22nd February, at Alver Valley Country Park, Gosport.

 NOTE: If the walk has to be cancelled for some reason it will be posted on here at least 2 hours before the arranged walk.
 It won’t be cancelled if it is just raining!
 So please check here first before you set off.

 Attention: Our walks are aimed with the best intentions to help the dogs that need our care to become more social, calm, gentle natured balanced dogs.